zhenry9/ullr/docs/use.rst

 When a device receives a message, either from the :ref:`MQTT broker <MQTT Messaging Protocol>` (the "cloud") or from a physical serial port, it will appear in the white space above the device.
-You can think of it similar to a receipt printer, with the newest message at the bottom and the oldest message at the top.
+You can think of this similar to a receipt printer, with the newest message at the bottom and the oldest message at the top.
 In the image below, you can see that "My Remote Device" has received two messages and "My Local Device" has received three.